-When trademark stuck in objected
+When the trademark is stuck in objected

 Trademark Objection at the time of filing

 Once the application for Trademark registration is filed, the Trademark officials will process the application, examine it and issue the Examination report.
-The Examination report issued by the trademark Officials states the grounds, facts and reasons along with all relevant provisions of trademark Act 1999, as to why the trademark application is objected.
+The Examination report issued by the trademark Officials states the grounds, facts and reasons along with all relevant provisions of the Trademark Act 1999, as to why the trademark application is objected.

-Grounds of Trademark objection
+Grounds of Trademark Objection

 - The mark is similar to an earlier mark in term of goods and services.